amantuladhar/amantuladhar.github.io/_posts/2016-11-25-UsingGulpToRunTest.md

 To create the new instance of `Karma Server` we are passing some **properties**.
 We can **Override** properties inside of `karma.conf.js` from here.

 1. First properties we are passing is `configFile` which is mandatory properties we need to pass.
 Which basically holds the path of our `Karma Configuration` file.
-2. Second propoerties is optional.
+2. Second properties is optional.
 I'm passing this properties to **override** the properties that exist on `karma.conf.js`.

 We are also passing `done` as second argument to `Server`.
 If you want to know more about `done` here's the [stackoverflow thread](http://stackoverflow.com/questions/29694425/what-does-gulp-done-method-do).